Meshcapade/SMPL_blender_addon/README.md

 + Not needed: Add "Game Engine" model with separate blend shapes for positive and negative directions
   + Note: Unity 2018.3+ allows positive and negative blendshape weights and weights > 100
     + https://forum.unity.com/threads/removing-clamping-of-blendshapes-to-the-range-0-100.504973/
-+ Remove scipy dependency from joint regressor .pkl by switching to compressed .npz
++ Remove torch dependency from joint regressor .pkl by switching to compressed .npz
 + Use model with UV coordinates
 + Preserve current model transform and shape key state by using duplicate armature and skinned mesh for Unity export
     + Armature and mesh are exported without Blender number suffix for consistent display